 2. The Search for Definitions ("...I shall question and examine and cross-examine him...")

-• The questions are about "ethical" (ἠθικός) matters (such as what piety and certain other things are).
+• The questions are about "ethical" (ἠθικός) matters.

 Euthyphro 4a-b, Euthyphro 4e-5c.
 Euthyphro thinks he has exact knowledge.

 "Surely, Euthyphro, most people do not know where the right lies; for I fancy it is not everyone who can rightly do what you are doing, but only one who is already very far advanced in wisdom (σοφίας)."